 In addition, the method may require a large number of measurements, which is not very economically efficient.
 And this rule is not really compatible with capability procedures, nor with decision rules described in ISO 14253.

 In the new ISO 21920-1 standard, the 16% rule is not the default rule anymore.
 It is replaced by the Max rule, which is simpler and more logical.
-This new standard is bound for publication at the end of 2021.
-In the following years, former profile standards, including ISO 1302, are meant to be cancelled.
+This new standard was published in December 2021 and is now an official replacement of ISO 1302.